Way To Go!

 - Same as Level 1 except you are looking for any underlying metaphorical theme, not just journey.

-PS What metaphorical themes did you notice in this article?
+- For example, what metaphorical themes did you notice in this blog post?